 One in particular resulted in me obtaining a restraining order against her.
 It may seem funny now, but it wasn’t at the time.

 Not having learned my lesson, I got into another one after I got out of National Service – yet another bad one.
 At the very least, I was conscious enough to not be in one during NS.

 When this last one ended, on a sour note (no surprises there), I decided that women could not be trusted and I cut myself off from all romantic relationships.

 I certainly had a huge part to play in these relationships that went bad, but I wouldn’t have said so then.

 Tempering Knowledge With Wisdom

-At this stage, I realised that charm and charisma were powerful tools, but can easily get you into trouble if you don’t learn to harness them properly.
+I realised that charm and charisma were powerful tools, but can easily get you into trouble if you don’t learn to harness them properly.

 The more I learned, the more I realised how messy everything I had was.
 I resolved to clean things up.